Flashcards Can Be Created From Your Knowledge Base

 The Spaced Repetition Algorithm Automatically Sets an Optimal Practice Schedule

-To assess how well you can recall a piece of information, you have four options:
+To assess how well you recalled a piece of information, you have four options:

 RemNote uses your feedback to automatically schedule the next time you'll practice that card.